rbi-mtm/ams/day1/README_handson.md

 1. Modify the `generate_cell.py` script to generate 4x4x4 supercells of both structures generated above.

 2. Use `ovito` to visualize.
-The script will generate two structures in the output file: one for the unit cell, and one for the supercell.
+The script will generate two structures in the same output file: one for the unit cell, and one for the supercell.
 Navigate the structures in `ovito`.

 3. Test the structure of your supercell in ovito, using the modifier "Polyhedral Template Matching".
 You might need to tick the boxes "cubic diamond" or "hexagonal diamond".